bitwiseworks/python-os2/Doc/library/ttk.rst

 headings.
 Columns may be accessed by number or symbolic names listed in the widget option columns.
 See `Column Identifiers`_.

-Each item is identified by an unique name.
+Each item is identified by a unique name.
 The widget will generate item IDs if they are not supplied by the caller.
 There is a distinguished root item, named ``{}``.
 The root item itself is not displayed; its children appear at the top level of the hierarchy.